streamplace/streamplace/Readme.md

 Docker images from scratch.

 And then you'll have a working dev version of Streamplace on your computer.
 I mean, it won't *do* anything yet, but you'll have it.

+### Development Environment Known Issues

+1. Sometimes stuff just doesn't come up.

+   * Usually it's `sp-api-server` or `sp-schema` for whatever reason.
+Usually it can be resolved with a `kubectl get pods` and `kubectl delete pod [malfunctioning-pod-name]`.

+1. Sometimes `sp-frontend` takes a ton of time to compile and makes the computer's fan spin like crazy.

+   * Yup.
+This one is currently a mystery to me.
+Deleting the `sp-frontend` pod usually speeds it back up.
+If we can track this one down, potentially we can file a bug with Docker for Mac or create-react-app.